-- a.
-All travel arrangements, accommodations, and any other associated expenses are the sole responsibility of the faculty leader/site coordinator/program assistant and their non-essential accompanying adult.
-This includes any expenses incurred during a crisis situation.
-The Wang Center will not make arrangements or payments on behalf of a non-essential accompanying adult, but can provide limited information pertaining to itineraries and logistics. - b.
+- 1. If arrangements for accompanying persons will be required, travel and onsite expenses for accompanying persons must be paid directly by the program leader to the Wang Center and will be due at the same time that students are required to pay their fees and the same refund policies will apply. - 2.
 Program funds may not be used to pay for accompanying persons.
 This information must be made transparent for all those involved in the program, especially the students, so there is no misunderstanding that student fees are subsidizing non-participants.
 The only exception to this rule are PLU Gateway Semester Program Site-Directors, who may utilize their travel allowance to pay for accompanying person's travel.
-For more information on Gateway Program Semester Site-Director Travel Allowances, see Supplemental Appointment Statement provided to and signed by the Gateway Site Director. - c.
-Unless there is a per-person cost for accommodations, accompanying persons may share the program leader's/site coordinator's/program assistant's accommodation.
-Responsibility of costs of additional rooms and other per person costs rests with the program leader/site coordinator/program assistant. - d.
-Accompanying persons are not permitted to share accommodations with students. - e.
-Program leaders/site coordinators/program assistants are responsible for obtaining passports and visas for all

-- non-essential accompanying persons. - f.
-The program leader must demonstrate that all accompanying persons have adequate domestic health insurance (medical expenses and evacuation and repatriation) coverage during off-campus travel.
+For more information on Gateway Program Semester Site-Director Travel Allowances, see Supplemental Appointment Statement provided to and signed by the Gateway Site Director. - 3.
+Unless there is a per-person cost for accommodations, accompanying persons may share the program leader's accommodation.
+Responsibility of costs of additional rooms and other per person costs rests with the program leader. - 4.
+Air, lodging and local transportation arrangements are made to accommodate the needs of the students and program leaders and not of accompanying persons. - 5.
+Accompanying persons are not permitted to share accommodations with students. - 6.
+Program leaders are normally responsible for obtaining passports and visas for all accompanying persons. - 7.
+The program leader must demonstrate that all accompanying persons have adequate domestic health insurance (medical expenses and evacuation and repatriation) coverage during off-campus travel. - 8.
+The accompanying adult must sign PLU's Statement of Responsibility and Authorization Release form. - 9.
+The accompanying adult should understand that their primary role on the off-campus program is that of spouse and/or caretaker of any dependent children also accompanying the leader unless approved as an Essential non-